UNINETTSigma2/documentation/training/nris_talks/2024-11-28-nris-talks.md

 ## About the Webinar:

-This is a follow up webinar from our previous [NRIS Talks on EESSI](https://documentation.sigma2.no/training/nris_talks/2024-10-03-nris-talks.html).
-The webinar will address on how to use EasyBuild to build scientific software on top of EESSI, applicable for sites, projects or individual users.
+We will explain and demonstrate how everyone can easily build and install software on top of EESSI.
+While EESSI already provides ~ 500 software packages a specific software you need may not be available through EESSI yet.
+The webinar will show how to use EasyBuild to build (scientific) software on top of EESSI for all users, for a specific project account or individual users.

+This is a follow up webinar to our previous [NRIS Talks on EESSI](https://documentation.sigma2.no/training/nris_talks/2024-10-03-nris-talks.html).

 Content:
 - Overview to EESSI